OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 1. Save your changes.

-## Implement append-on-send handling
+## Implement the append-on-send handler

 In this section, you'll implement the JavaScript code to append a sample company disclaimer to a mail item when it's sent.

 > [!IMPORTANT]
-> The append-on-send feature isn't supported in an add-in that implements [on-send event handling using the ItemSend event type](outlook-on-send-addins.md).
+> The append-on-send feature isn't supported in an add-in that implements an [ItemSend event handler](outlook-on-send-addins.md).
 As an alternative, consider using [Smart Alerts](smart-alerts-onmessagesend-walkthrough.md), the newer version of the on-send feature.

 1. In the same **commands.js** file, insert the following function after the `prependHeaderOnSend` function.